texttree/tsv-frontend/README.md

 ### Using

-The component accepts 5 required parameters (`resourse,reference,bookId, serverLink,fields`).
+The component accepts 5 required parameters (`resource,reference,bookId, serverLink,fields`).

 To transmit an error, 2 additional values are passed :